NickSacoman/Personal-Projects/README.md

 Individual Research and Development repo

 ****FOR ALL PROJECTS****:
-	- to run convert all to java projects (this repo is a general project)
+	- to run convert all to java (or their respective language) projects (this repo is a general project)

 	CHANGING TECH:
 		- input and outputs are provided in examples folder